-The typical customer lifecycle goes something like this: Target, Acquire, Support, and Retain.
+The typical B2B customer lifecycle goes something like this: Target, Acquire, Support, and Retain.
 If a company can continue to offer the same level of product or service – or improve upon it – there should be no problem retaining them as a long-term customer, right?
-If only it were so simple.
+If only it were so simple to stop customer churn.

-360 Leads can help you with B2B sales lead generation, but once you have a customer, it’s up to you to reduce churn and retain that customer for as long as you can.
+Sure, there are companies out there to help you with B2B sales lead generation, but once you have a customer, it’s up to you to reduce or stop customer churn and retain that customer for as long as you can.

 - Pricing – if customers find a more cost-effective solution to the problem they want to solve, they may churn.
 So, it’s important to establish the value proposition at the outset, with good onboarding and check-ins for the critical after-sales period.

 - Product or market fit – this occurs when sales and customer service aren’t properly aligned.
-If sales people are just trying to hit a quota and aren’t incentivized to sell to qualified and good-fit customers, you will see a churn.
+If sales people are just trying to hit a quota and aren’t incentivized to sell to qualified B2B sales leads and good-fit customers, you won’t be able to stop customer churn.

 - User experience – this concerns buggy, or difficult to use websites, software or apps.
 If it’s a good solution for the client in the first place, they’ll be likelier to use it on a daily basis, and to stick around even if that means the occasional patch or upgrade.